 The simulated vortex frequency is used for testing the meter to verify that the programming is correct.
 Enter any value for the sensor input in Hz.
-The meter will calculate a flow rate based on the corresponding value and update the analog output (the totalizer display and output is not affected by a simulated frequency).
+The meter will calculate a flow rate based on the corresponding value and update the analog output and totalizer pulse output.
 Note: when your diagnostic work is complete, make sure to return the simulated frequency to zero to allow the electronics to use the actual value.